ouhft/FHIRHackathon2018/README.md

 1. Can we get the records from the providers?
 2. Can we get the data to our clinicians?

+Additionally later stage, what do we hand off to the ward?

 **Assumption**: The consuming organisation is OUH and therefore Cerner.

+Patient Record found by

+* Care Connect Ref Implementation: [https://data.developer.nhs.uk/ccri-fhir/STU3/Patient?identifier=9658218873]()